Spital Brook is shown as flowing into the New River.

 I think this one may be the same, but I don't often go in that direction in daylight.

-Comment from TomH 8 months ago
+Comment from TomH over 3 years ago

 There are definitely places where streams do cross the New River in an "unnatural" way.
 See for example where Wolllensbrook crosses under the New River in a culvert next to Essex Road in Hoddesoden.
 I didn't believe that myself until I went and looked!

-Comment from harg 7 months ago
+Comment from harg over 3 years ago

 I was able to visit.
 At this point the New River is banked up about 12 to 16 feet above ground level.
 Spital Brook is clearly visible, flowing under it and out the other side towards the railway.
 I need to check further east -- it seems to turn right and run parallel to the railway, which is a different path to that of the historic map.

-- Resolved by harg 6 months ago
+- Resolved by harg over 3 years ago

 |Copyright OpenStreetMap and contributors, under an open license|